tokenized/spynode/pkg/client/README.md

 # Spynode Client

-This package provides interfaces for the standalone spynode and a client for interacting with a spynode service.
+This package provides interfaces for the embedded spynode and a client for interacting with a spynode service.